Jilin: Politics

 The politics of Jilin is structured in a dual party-government system like all other governing institutions in mainland China.

 The Governor of Jilin is the highest-ranking official in the People's Government of Jilin.
-However, in the province's dual party-government governing system, the Governor has less power than the Jilin Communist Party of China Provincial Committee Secretary, colloquially termed the "Jilin CPC Party Chief".
+However, in the province's dual party-government governing system, the Governor has less power than the Jilin Chinese Communist Party Provincial Committee Secretary.

 Economy

 In 2011, the nominal GDP of Jilin province totaled RMB 1053.1 billion (US$167.1 billion).
 Its GDP has been rising at a double-digit rate since 2003, growing 51 percent from 2003 to 2007.
 Per capita nominal GDP increased to RMB 26,289 (US$3,848) in 2009.
 Meanwhile, the incremental value and profit of large enterprises witnessed an increase of 19 percent and 30 percent respectively, compared with 2005 figures.

 Jilin's agricultural production is centered upon rice, wheat, maize, and sorghum.
 Rice is mostly cultivated in the eastern parts, such as Yanbian Prefecture.
 The Changbai Mountains are an important source of lumber.
 Sheep herding is an important activity in the western parts, such as Baicheng.

 Among its natural resources, Jilin has the largest reserves of shale oil and one of the top five largest mineral reserves in China.
 Compared to other provinces of China, Jilin has extensive deposits of Kieselguhr, wollastonite, floatstone, and molybdenum.

 Industry in Jilin is concentrated on automobiles, train carriages, and iron alloy.

-Jilin is one of the most important commodity grain bases in China.
-It is ranked 6th in timber production.
+Jilin is one of the most important commodity grain bases in China and ranks 6th in timber production.

 Traditionally, Jilin has been known as a major pharmaceutical center, with yields of ginseng and deer antlers among the largest in China, being used extensively in the field of Chinese medicine.

 Economic and technological development zones

 Jilin New and Hi-tech Industry Development Zone

 The zone was founded in 1992 and is in Jilin city, covering 818 km2 of planned area with 242 km2 established.
 The leading industries in the zone are new materials, refined chemical products, integration of photoelectron and mechanism, electronics, medicine and bioengineering.
 A mere 14 km from Songhua Lake, the nearest bus and train stations are within 3 km.

 The Jilin Economic and Technological Development Zone was founded in May 1998 and is in the northeast of Jilin city.
 The zone has a total planned area of 28 km2.
 It is 90 km from Changchun, 5 km from Jilin Airport, and 8 kmfrom Jilin Railway Station.

-Ji lin is a very good sided hotel.It would have been Major industries.

 Major industries include refined chemicals, bioengineering, fine processing of chemical fiber, and farm products.
 It is divided into four parts: the Chemical Industrial Park, the Food Industrial Park, the Textile Industrial Park, and the Medical Industrial Park.
 The latter specializes in the development of traditional Chinese pharmaceuticals, mini molecule medicine, bio-pharmaceuticals and health products.